 In 2014, WHS had some minor storm drain and sidewalk repair.
 The skylights in the commons were also replaced.
 The cost of these repairs is unknown, but considering it was just a bit of cement and a handful of minimum wage workers, it probably wasn't much.
 The water heater at WHS was replaced, also for an unknown cost, and the lights in the HS entrance area were replaced with more energy efficient and effective lighting for $5,000.
 The roof was also repaired for the first time, at a cost of $151,300.

-Like most high schools, Williamston High School suffers from vandalism.
-The peak during the 2019-2020 school year was when all boys' bathrooms were shut down, as all four were graffitied during the same day.
-One or two people were suspended for sharing the graffiti on social media.
-A trash can was also shoved into a toilet during the 2019 - 2020 school year, and there have been countless instances of shit ending up outside the toilet.
-Great stuff really.
+Like most high schools, Williamston High School suffers from vandalism on the occasion.
+The peak was during the 2019-2020 school year, when all boys' bathrooms were shut down, as all four were graffiti-ed during the same day.
+One or two people were suspended for sharing the graffiti on social media, which included distasteful comments directed towards Dr. Delp.
+A trash can was also shoved into a toilet during the 2019 - 2020 school year.

 Public Controversy and Press Coverage